ClementNerma/Rave/docs/books/hybrid.md

 };

 let books = [
-  #Dynamic
+  #growable
   harryPotter, eragon
 ];
 ```

-Here, because we create an array from two distinct objects, they must have the `#Dynamic` directive on their `details` field.
+Here, because we create an array from two distinct objects, they must have the `#growable` directive on their `details` field.

 ### Multiple assignments